Prerequisites#

 Important

-If you experience issues downloading the model via running the NIM, you can manually download the AlphaFold2 model using the following command: ngc registry model download-version nim/deepmind/alphafold2-data:1.1.0 followed by (sudo) chmod -R 777 /home/$USER/.cache/nim/alphafold2-data_v1.1.0
+If you experience issues downloading the model via running the NIM, such as deploying in an “air-gapped” environment, you can manually download the AlphaFold2 model using the following command: ngc registry model download-version nim/deepmind/alphafold2-data:1.1.0 followed by sudo chmod -R 777 /home/$USER/.cache/nim/alphafold2-data_v1.1.0

 Now, you should be able to pull the container and download the model using the environment variables.
-To get started, see the Quickstart Guide.
+To get started, review the Quickstart Guide.